Schossi/ActionAdventureWeb/_pages/manual/other/extras.md

 Ragdoll creation for the ape differs from regular characters because its model is scaled.
 For the joints of the ragdoll to work properly in this case it has to be disabled before the scale it applies.
 This is done be creating a temporary disabled gameobject the ragdoll is instantiated inside of at first.

 Since there are no bombs in the souls demo all the breakable models and triggers of the ape have been removed.
 The triggers and colliders have also been changed since the souls demo uses different layers.
 The health and damage assets have also been replaced by the ones from the souls demo.

+Death will not work properly in this scene because it does not have a Temp scene that is usually used to reset enemies.
+Therefore the enemies and the boss will just keep attacking after death.